A female Quaker preaches at a meeting in London in the 18th century (courtesy Wikipedia)

 I support a high view of Scripture and I’m interested in careful exegesis of the biblical text, including consideration of culture and context.
 When I pursue this approach, I come out with a version of women in ministry that is different from the one this person promoting on this Forum.

-(Martin Luther, courtesy Wikipedia)
+(Painting of Martin Luther, courtesy Wikipedia)

 I’m very concerned that God’s gifts should be allowed to function and not closed down by faulty hermeneutics.
 I find it interesting that you claim that I’m interested in modern notions of egalitarianism.
 I wonder what the interpreters of the traditional way would have thought about the history of interpretation when Martin Luther promoted justification by faith and nailed his 95 theses to the church door at Wittenberg.
 I wonder what had been taught in the centuries preceding Luther about justification by faith.